 The goal of any screening technique should be to identify and treat women who are at high risk of fracture without exposing women who are at low risk of fracture to potentially dangerous drugs.
 We believe DEXA, when used alone, fails this goal.
 For these reasons, the National Women’s Health Network supports attempts to develop more precise and useful screening techniques.

-This fact sheet will explore the developments in alternative screening technologies that could replace or improve DEXA.
+This consumer health information will explore the developments in alternative screening technologies that could replace or improve DEXA.
 There have also been attempts to combine the bone density assessment provided by DEXA with clinical risk factors to produce a more accurate measurement to quantify risk.
-These algorithms have great implications for treatment decisions and will be presented in this fact sheet as well.
+These algorithms have great implications for treatment decisions and will be presented in this content as well.

 Alternatives to DEXA

 There is promising evidence that high-resolution magnetic resonance imaging (MRI) scans can offer a more precise form of screening than DEXA.
 The strength of an MRI machine is measured in Teslas (T) - the greater the number, the greater the resolution of an image.
 3T MRIs are the most promising for osteoporosis screening because they offer a more detailed picture than standard 1.5 MRI scans can.
 These detailed 3TMRI images show microarchitectural details of bones, providing a much deeper insight into the bone strength than bone density alone.
 Bone texture, for example, is a biomarker that is known to predict fracture risk and can be detected by high-resolution MRI scanning techniques.
 3TMRI is often used in research to give more precise assessment of whether an osteoporosis treatment actually strengthened bones.
 One major advantage of 3T MRI is that, like DEXA, it does not expose individuals to harmful radiation.
 As for its use in routine screening, one comparative study found that these 3T MRI scans could detect weak bones in individuals with prior fractures, even if they had normal bone density DEXA results.